LiveHelperChat/telegram/README.md

 1. After you have completed the above steps, you have to do the following changes: In LHC back office, go back to the bot editing page and choose the departments tab.
 Check the departments you want to receive new chats notifications for.
 Don't save yet.
 2. In same tab, check the "This bot acts as a client" box.
 Now save.
 3. go to LHC back office main telegram page and choose "Telegram operators".
 Choose Operator and Bot, or create one.
-4. Now start a conversation in Telegram and register yourself within bot by typing /register <id>.
-The <id> should be registered operator id from the very first column in the operators list in LHC Modules => Telegram Settings => Telegram operators.
+4. Now start a conversation in Telegram and register yourself within bot by typing `/register <id>` The `<id>` should be registered operator id from the very first column in the operators list in LHC Modules => Telegram Settings => Telegram operators.
 5. If you get an error message saying it can't find an operator with that ID, and the operator was just created, clean the cache and start a chat as that operator using just the website (not Telegram).
 Then try registering the <id> again.
 It should work now.
 6. That's all.
 Just type /help to see what available commands are supported.